Anthony Price

-Alan Anthony Price (16 August 1928 – 30 May 2019) was an author of espionage thrillers.
+Alan Anthony Price (16 August 1928 – 30 May 2019) was an English author of espionage thrillers.

+Early life

 Price was born in Rickmansworth, Hertfordshire, England.
 He attended The King's School, Canterbury and served in the British Army from 1947 to 1949, reaching the rank of captain.
 He read history at Merton College, Oxford, from 1949 to 1952, and was awarded an MA in 1956.

+Career

 Price was a journalist with the Westminster Press from 1952 to 1988, as well as the editor of the Oxford Times from 1972 to 1988.
 He was the author of nineteen novels in the Dr David Audley/Colonel Jack Butler series.
 These books focus on a group of counter-intelligence agents who work for an organization loosely based on the real MI5.

+Death

-Price died in Blackheath, London from chronic obstructive pulmonary disease on 30 May 2019, at the age of 90.
+Price died in Blackheath, London, from chronic obstructive pulmonary disease on 30 May 2019, at the age of 90.